Disease Guide ·Ear Infections ·2026

 Ear Infection Coverage Basics

-Most policies cover ear infections as a standard illness claim.
-The 14-day illness waiting period applies.
-Vet exams, cytology, medications, and cleaning are typically covered.
-Ear mite treatment is also covered under most plans.
-First-time claims are straightforward.
+Most policies cover ear infections as standard illness.
+14-day illness waiting period applies.
+Exams, cytology, medications, and cleaning covered.
+Ear mite treatment included.
+First-time claims straightforward.

 Red flag · Pre-existing